 DORIA Pumpkin Cascade Pendant Chandelier

-Materials: Polished brass parts and rods.
-5 hand blown pumpkin, gourd, calabash design frosted matt glass globes.
-Brass canopy.
-Metal sockets.
+Materials: Polished brass parts, rods and tubes.
+5 hand blown pumpkin, gourd, calabash style frosted glass globes.
+Round brass canopy.
+Metal E14 sockets.

 Cord Length: 140 cm / 55.11” – adjustable

 Lampshades: ∅ 10 x 15 cm / 3.93 x 5.90”

 Canopy: ∅ 25 cm / 9.84”